 Most people are familiar with the concept of a snowball rolling down the hill and getting bigger and bigger as it hoovers up snow.
-That same concept can be applied to growing money that is salted away in a savings account or invested in stocks or retirement accounts.
+That same concept can be applied to growing money that is salted away in a savings account, invested in stocks, or retirement accounts.
 Compounding boosts the growth of that initial deposit, or what people call “interest on interest” or the “future value of money.”

 Compound interest occurs when interest gets added to the principal amount invested or borrowed, and then the interest rate applies to the new, larger principal.
 Over time it can lead to exponential growth.